 There are a number of art works either built into the Monument, or placed throughout the grounds.
 Bruno Schmitz brought with him Rudolf Schwarz.
 Schwarz was sculptor for the statuary groups "War" and "Peace", "The Dying Soldier", "The Homefront" and the four statues at the corners of the Monument that represents the Infantry, Cavalry, Artillery, and Navy.

 The Soldiers & Sailors Monument houses the Colonel Eli Lilly Civil War Museum.
-The Monument and Museum are open Wednesday - Sunday, 10:30 AM to 5:30 PM from May to October, and Friday - Sunday, 10:30 AM to 5:30 PM.
+The Monument and Museum are open Wednesday - Sunday, 10:30 AM to 5:30 PM from May to October, and Friday - Sunday, 10:30 AM to 5:30 PM from November to April.
 Admission is free.

 Gift Shop and Observation Level

-The Soldiers & Sailors Monument also features a Gift Shop and Observation Level that are open Friday-Sunday 10:30 AM-5:30 PM.
+The Soldiers & Sailors Monument also features a Gift Shop and Observation Level.
 From the Observation Level, visitors have a 360 degree view of the city skyline from 275 feet up.
 The Observation Level can be reached by climbing 331 steps or riding an elevator 90% of the distance and climbing the remaning 31 steps.